AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/README.md

 ## Quick Start

 1. **Configuration**: Update App Panel with your parameters
-2. **Execution**: Click Run with parameters to run each step sequentially
+2. **Execution**: Click "Run with parameters" to run each step sequentially
 3. **Output**: Each step generates intermediate files for the next step

 ## Running the Pipeline